 The workout experience was a whirlwind.
 The techno/dance music delivered through this incredible music system with a room full of fit bodies working hard in unison, on these great bikes – created lots of energy and left many attendees drenched in sweat.
 This is the appeal of SoulCycle.
 It was fun.
 Time flew.
 When it comes to exercise anything that gets people excited about doing it needs to be respected.
 Job well done, Soul Cycle!

 As for details of the workout, from what I can tell for SoulCycle it’s mainly about the energy.
 Casey, the instructor, didn’t present an exercise plan.
 Instead, she just dove straight into having everyone start peddling “to the music” out of the saddle.
 This went on for about 10 minutes.
-After this warm up, there the familiar mix of “jumps” – sitting and standing in intervals – intermixed with a bit of hill climbing.
-At about the 37-minute mark the class slowed down reached below their saddles, grab some light hand weights and engaged in some anaerobic shoulder/arm lifts for about 5 minutes.
+After this warm-up, there was the familiar mix of “jumps” – sitting and standing in intervals – intermixed with a bit of hill climbing.
+At about the 37-minute mark the class slowed down reached below their saddles, grabbing some light hand weights engaging in some anaerobic shoulder/arm lifts for about 5 minutes.
 This was followed by a 5-minute stretching/platitude session to candlelight.
 I found this “soul” part of the class during the cool down a bit cheesy and forced.
 Hard to find my yoga center after being pummeled by high decibel techno for 43 minutes.